rllin/halo-wiki/Reaction-Times.md

 [Matthews Correlation Coefficient](https://en.wikipedia.org/wiki/Matthews_correlation_coefficient) is a measure of accuracy when true (correct) and false (incorrect) responses are given to positive (response) and negative (non-response) stimuli.

 ## SSRT
+SSRT, or stop-signal reaction time, is the time it takes for the stop-signal to elicit an inhibited response.
+This is impossible to measure directly but can be approximated.
+For analysis on approximation methods, see [this paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2696813/).

 ## Distributions